Piebald-AI/awesome-gemini-cli/README.md

 # Awesome Gemini CLI [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome tools, extensions, and resources for Google's Gemini CLI.
+A curated list of awesome tools, extensions, and resources for Gemini CLI.

 We'll create a new release highlighting new entries each week.
 Star this repository to receive release notifications for the new entries in your GitHub dashboard!